k1ndr3dru4n/Student-Course-Registration-System/README.md

-# SMS
+# Student-Course-Registration-System
-Welcome to the student management system (SMS) platform.
-This platform is designed to help you manage student information efficiently and effectively.
+The Student Course Registration System is a web-based platform designed for university students to browse, select, and enroll in courses efficiently and securely.